FarzadVav/kadoui-react/packages/@kadoui-react/README.md

 Primitive components for `React` powered by `Kadoui-css` styles.

----

-### Components

-You can just import them and use easily.

 We recommend use `Kadoui-css` for styling the components:
 [Read about `Kadoui-css`](https://www.npmjs.com/package/@kadoui/css)

-Also we recommend use `lucide-react` for icons:
+Also use `lucide-react` for icons:
 [Read about `lucide-react`](https://www.npmjs.com/package/lucide-react)

+---

 ### AccessNavigation